 The Yelbong Project

-Yelbong Village is located in an area of the East himalyas where there is no vehicle access.
+Yelbong Village is located in an area of the Eastern Himalayas where there is no vehicle access.
 When GTEF first arrived at Yelbong there was no prospect of education for the village children.
 Since that time GTEF has;

 - GTEF funded the purchase of the grinding machine and the the proceeds of it now goes towards paying a teacher

-- GTEF has funded 75% of the very first Yelbong School to be completed in 2017
+- GTEF has funded 100% of the very first Yelbong Forest School officially opened in 2017

 The Chuikhim Project

-GTEF has provided support to Chuikhim for over 6 years and as a result instigated the local government to build a road to the village and approve the schools as official.
+GTEF has provided support to Chuikhim for over 6 years and as a result instigated the local government to build a road to the village and officially approved the schools.

 - Built school fence at Chuikhim Junior School - $1,827